 A Labor MP who requested anonymity in order to speak frankly said the implications of this data, often advocated by anti-poverty activists, are an open secret.
-"One thing which is well known but for the sector.

-"One thing which is well known but which politicians can't say openly is that a minority of the current long-term unemployed cohort are basically unemployable because of mental health issues, damage from drug use or they just have broken bodies from a lifetime of hard work," the MP said.
-"Society could really be kinder to them."
+"One thing which is well known but which politicians can't say openly is that a minority of the current long-term unemployed cohort are basically unemployable because of or the variant and the post of the second of for the sector.

-Burke reiterated his by-now familiar line that the \$7.1 billion worth of Workforce Australia contracts signed by the Coalition just months before the federal election were not ones he would have signed.
-But he went further in signalling areas of future scrutiny for the sector.

 "I, for example, would not have designed a system - and it doesn't mean it won't work - but I would not have designed a system where the provider can also be the trainer, can also be the labour-hire company doing the employment," he said.

-"There are big, big risks in that, and

 "There are big, big risks in that, and it's going to be up to those who won the tenders to prove me wrong.
 It's going to be up to those who won the tenders to show that the potential conflicts that are there in the program design do not result in the misuse of public money and that they do result in working for the caseload that we have.
 But I tell you up front what I have is not as I would have designed it."

-have designed it."

-The Saturday Paper has reported

-on how the new Workforce Australia

-contractual arrangements do not crack

-down on employment service providers

-shuffling unemployed people between related

-corporate entities but rather endorse it.

-Asuria People Services, for example, won a

-\$116 million contract under the new system.

-It also owns a subsidiary named Australian

-Employment and Training Solutions or

-AETS.
-In addition to offering qualifications

-in cyber security, aged and disability care

-or early childhood education, AETS is also

-licensed to provide both the employability

-skills training and career transition assistance

-under Workforce Australia, for which bonus

-payments from government are offered.
+The Saturday Paper has reported on how the new Workforce Australia contractual arrangements do not crack down on employment service providers shuffling unemployed people between related corporate entities but rather endorse it.
+Asuria People Services, for example, won a \$116 million contract under the new system.
+It also owns a subsidiary named Australian Employment and Training Solutions or AETS.
+In addition to offering qualifications in cyber security, aged and disability care or early childhood education, AETS is also licensed to provide both the employability skills training and career transition assistance under Workforce Australia, for which bonus payments from government are offered.

+Burke reiterated his by-now familiar line that the \$7.1 billion worth of Workforce Australia contracts signed by the Coalition just months before the federal election were not ones he would have signed.
+But he went further in signalling areas of future scrutiny all about churn.
+"If we strip away the marketing spin and rhetoric, I agree with ACOSS's [the Australian Council of Social Service] conclusion, that really there have been conclusion, that really there have been two overarching objectives of successive governments over the last 20 years, since the Liberals under John Howard fully privatised Australia's employment services system," Labor MP Julian Hill, chair of the new house of representatives select committee on Workforce Australia employment services, said in his speech to the National Employment Services Association CEO Forum in Sydney on Tuesday evening.
+"Firstly, to drive down, at pretty much any cost, the number of people claiming welfare benefits at any and every point in time.
+Every dollar saved at a single point in time has been claimed as success.
+It matters not if someone is made less employable because of what we do to them, condemned to poverty or consigned for life to insecure work.
+"Secondly, to constantly drive down the cost of running the employment services system.
+To the point we now invest less than half the OECD average, which is also seen as success - regardless of quality or impact."
+Hill was asked to chair the inquiry by Tony Burke who claims, as minister, to be looking for any opportunity to make changes to the system now, within the contracts, rather than just waiting for the contracts to expire in four years.
+"I'm not ignorant of the power of